25 Free Indoor Places to Play in Indianapolis (and Nearby)

 Indoor exhibits at Cool Creek Park Nature Center in Carmel, Indiana

-Exhibits focus on local habitats and wildlife, with educational animals like turtles, snakes and amphibians.
+Zionsville Nature Center is located inside Hussey-Mayfield Memorial Public Library, which makes it an easy two-for-one outing.
+Exhibits focus on local Indiana habitats and wildlife, with educational animals including turtles, snakes and amphibians.

 Earth Discovery Center at Eagle Creek Park in Indianapolis, Indiana